FZJ-INM1-BDA/siibra-explorer/docs/getstarted/ui.md

 - (Middle) The volumetric views support ultrahigh-resolution data, and can be zoomed in if the underlying image data allows.
 Each of the 3 planar views can be maximized using the "[ ]" icon in each view.
 - (Right) For pure surface spaces, such as the fsaverage space, the viewer shows only a 3D view.

+For more information, read about [Exploring 3D parcellation maps](../basics/exploring_3d_parcellation_maps.md).

-## Navigation panel
+## View navigation panel
 At the top left of the user interface, `siibra-explorer` displays the 3D coordinate of the currently selected center of view together with the navigation icon 🧭.
-When you click it with the mouse pointer, a navigation panel opens, which allows to enter a different coordinates, and create a shareable link to the current view (see ["Storing and sharing 3D views"](../basics/storing_and_sharing_3d_views.md)).
+When you click it with the mouse pointer, a navigation panel for the 3D view opens, which allows to enter different coordinates, copy the current coordinates, and create a shareable link to the current view (see ["Storing and sharing 3D views"](../basics/storing_and_sharing_3d_views.md)).

 ![](https://data-proxy.ebrains.eu/api/v1/buckets/reference-atlas-data/static/siibra-explorer-navigation.png){ style="width:500px"}

-## Parcellation map selectors
+## Atlas selection panel

-At the bottom of the window, you find buttons to switch between different species, different reference templates, and different parcellation maps.
+At the bottom of the window, you find buttons to switch between different species, reference templates and parcellation maps.
-Working with different maps is described in ["Exploring parcellation maps"](../basics/exploring_3d_parcellation_maps.md)).
+Working with parcellation maps is described in ["Exploring parcellation maps"](../basics/exploring_3d_parcellation_maps.md)).
 Note that some of the buttons may be hidden in case that only one option is available.

 ![](https://data-proxy.ebrains.eu/api/v1/buckets/reference-atlas-data/static/siibra-explorer-chips.png){ style="width:500px"}